 Leah is a College of Arts and Sciences junior pursuing a major in Social and Cultural Analysis with focuses in Latino Studies and Gender and Sexuality Studies, and a minor in Public Health.
 She’s particularly interested in the US-Mexico borderspace.
 Her research and humanitarian work on the US-Mexico border in Arizona, along with Leah’s passion for education and women’s empowerment fostered through organizations like Freedom Schools and Peer Health Exchange, inspired her to partner with Centro de los Derechos del Migrante(CDM).
 CDM is dedicated to combating the exploitation of migrant workers.
 These workers are often parts of cyclical, seasonal migration processes, and CDM’s community outreach to Mexican migrant-sending communities is key to spreading knowledge on workers’ rights as non-citizen agricultural or domestic workers in the US.
 Leah will engage in educational community outreach programs through CDM’s two offices in Mexico City and Juxtlahuaca, Oaxaca, partnering with the ProMuMi project which aims to educate women on their rights as migrant workers once in the US.
 Structurally violent transnational systems like NAFTA, Border Patrol, and temporary visa programs make these women susceptible and vulnerable to numerous human rights violations within and outside their workplace, but the simultaneous lack of knowledge of, and protection from, their basic entitlement to these human rights against sexual harassment, for fair pay and housing conditions, and for honest and transparent recruitment practices puts these women at increased risk.
 Leah hopes to use her work through this fellowship to pursue a career in public health and human rights, with a focus on critical resistance education and women’s empowerment.

-Tegan is currently an Master of Public Administration candidate at NYU Wagner studying International Policy and Management.
-He was born in Nigeria and grew up in West Africa.
-At age 19 in May 2013, Tegan became the youngest student of African descent to receive his B.A. from Duke University.
-During his three years at Duke, he was a Hart Leadership scholar who also wrote for his university newspaper and served as president of a student-based international human rights organization.
+Tegan is currently a Master of Public Administration candidate at NYU Wagner studying International Policy and Management.
+Before attending NYU, he was a Hart Leadership scholar at Duke University, where he wrote for the Duke Chronicle and served as president of a student-based international human rights organization.
 Tegan’s research focuses on global health inequalities and systematic failures in Nigeria.
 As a Gallatin Fellow, Tegan plans on comprehending the national and institutional challenges when it comes to Nigeria’s lack of a plan to tackle HIV/AIDS.
 This summer, he will be working at the Center for the Right to Health in Abuja, Nigeria.
 The Center is a Nigerian-based organization at the forefront of HIV/AIDS advocacy and treatment.
 Tegan hopes that his research will be able to provide practical solutions when it comes to combating and raising awareness of the epidemic.
 Prior to his work at CRTH, Tegan has worked for the Shelter for Abused Women and Children (SAWAC) in Lagos, Nigeria.
 Furthermore, he has also researched the political economic nature of Northern-Southern Nigeria.
 In 2012, Tegan investigated access to healthcare in Nigeria, as a result of his belief in health as a global human right.
 He is passionate about healthcare delivery in Nigeria and hopes to use his fellowship experience and Wagner training to make a difference in his country.

 Bailey is a junior in Gallatin concentrating in Human Security and Visual Ethnography.
 She is interested in understanding how different actors recognize security from a state level to an individual level by exploring ‘freedom from fear’ and ‘freedom from want.’
 As an aspiring ethnographer and photographer, she is also interested in using qualitative and visual research methods as tools for understanding communities.
 Four years ago, Bailey traveled to Malawi to be an 8th grade English Tutor with Goods for Good, but this summer she will be an on-site coordinator for goods for good’s community enterprise program.
 There she will conduct ethnographic interviews to explore how communities in Malawi mobilize in order to advocate for the fundamental human rights of orphaned and vulnerable children.
 She will investigate whom communities see as responsible for fulfilling these basic human rights and how those rights are being leveraged with the state, the community, and international aid organizations.
 Her interest in this particular human rights project stems from her interest in child rights and the role of civil society in rights advocacy.
 At NYU, she is an active member of the Against Child Trafficking club and a recent co-founder of the organization Youth Take Charge, which was awarded Best Overall Venture at the NYU Reynolds Program in Social Entrepreneurship in 2012.